-Best car mounts for iPhone 7 and iPhone 7 Plus
+Best Car Mounts for iPhone X, iPhone 8, and iPhone 8 Plus

 ProClip mobile mounting solutions

 For a completely customized car mount, direct your attention to ProClip.
 They offer a two-part car mount solution that you customize for your specific needs.
-Firstly, you select your iPhone 7 or 7 Plus from the menu, and indicate whether or not you want to factor in the case you use.
+Firstly, you select your iPhone model from the menu, and indicate whether or not you want to factor in the case you use.
 You'll be given a variety of six to eight images to choose from with specs and details for each phone holder offered.

 Once you've decided on your iPhone holder, you move on to the custom mounting base.
 Select the kind of base you want (dashboard, pedestal, and so on) and select the vehicle you drive.
 The bases you will be selecting from are designed to snap into the seams of your dashboard or grip the necessary panels, so no sticky pads or bolts are necessary.
 Eliminate the guessing by customizing every aspect of your car mount and know that it's going to fit just the way you want it to.